wui-hong/tp/docs/DeveloperGuide.md

 #### Keyword
 An important word that is used by the application to process various commands.
 #### Mainstream OS
-Refers to operating systems such as Windows, Linux, Unix, OS-X.
+Refers to operating systems such as Windows, Linux, Unix, MacOS.
 #### Name
 A word or set of words that are used to address or refer to a person.
 #### Negative